Choosing Tunes for Contra Dance Medleys

 See also What makes a good contra dance band?

-These are comments culled from postings to rec.folk-dancing and from Fiddle-L and from the article Contra and Square Dance Playing by Phil and Vivian Williams (their remarks used with permission).
-To find the complete threads, search Google Groups using this search key: +tunes +medleys group:rec.folk-dancing.
+These are comments culled from postings to rec.folk-dancing and from Fiddle-L, from the article Contra and Square Dance Playing by Phil and Vivian Williams (their remarks used with permission), and Tune talk for Contra dances, a forum on Mandolin Cafe.
+To find the complete thread on rec.folk-dancing, search Google Groups using this search key: +tunes +medleys group:rec.folk-dancing.
 To search the archives of Fiddle-L, go to http://listserv.brown.edu/archives/fiddle-l.html.
-See also Choosing tunes for medleys.

 Back to Contra Dance Music: A Working Musician's Guide